 The Early Career Award has been given since 1982.
 The Award recognizes and celebrates exceptional achievement and is awarded to an individual who is a member of ISPP and within a decade of receiving their Ph.D.
 The list of recipients of the Early Career Award is a compendium of those who are among the most prominent leaders in political psychology today.

-The nominees must be current ISPP members and within 10 years of having received their PhD.
-All nominations must include an argumentation why he/she deserves the award and a CV of the nominee.
-Nominations are due by January 15 and should be sent via e-mail to the award committee chair.
-The winner(s) will be notified by early March.
+Nominees must be current ISPP members and within 10 years of having received their PhD.
+All nominations must include the following: An argument as to why he/she deserves the award and a CV of the nominee.
+To complete a nomination, simply send these materials to the Committee Chair by the deadline.

 The award recipient will be strongly encouraged to attend the Annual Meeting and Awards Reception.

 University of Minnesota, USA

 Christopher Federico (University of Minnesota)